AndyFC-94/RoboticsNanodegree-RoverProject/Writeup.md

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.

-And another!
+For process_image() function, I follow the steps below.

 	- Call the `perspective_transform()` function to get a sky view (warped) and get a mask from this view using the same perspective transform technique to  a single layer image of ones.
 	- Get navigable terrain through `color_thresh()`function.
 	- Get obstacle terraing through the mask obtained from the previous step.
-	- Get rover coordinates of transformed navigable terraing and obstacle terrain .
+	- Get rover coordinates of transformed navigable terrain and obstacle terrain .
 	- Convert this rover coordinates to world_map coordinates.
 	- Update `data.worldmap` with navigable terrain (blue layer) and obstacle terrain (red layer) world pixels with one layer for each one.
 If there is navigable terrain (`pixel values > 1`), I set obstacle terrain to `0`.
 	- Find yellow rocks with `rock_thresh()`function.
 If there are rocks, update `data.worldmap[]` in the green layer.

 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

 ##### Perception Step
 	- The `perception_step()` is the same as the jupyter notebook functions.
 When the rover find a rock, I update the rover mode to `I found a rock` mode.

 ##### Decision Step
 	- Here, I defined  the conditions for three rover modes : `I found a rock`, `Forward`, `Stop`
-	- If the rover mode is `I found a rock`, it will reduce the throttle to 0.2 or 0 (depends of the current velocity), set rover.brake to 0 and set rover.steer with the correct angles.
+	- If the rover mode is `I found a rock`, it will reduce the throttle to 0.2 or 0 (it depends of the current velocity), set rover.brake to 0 and set rover.steer with the correct angles.
 	So, when the rover is near to a rock, it breaks and pick up the rock.
 Then, the rover mode is update to `Stop`.

 ![alt text][rock]
 	- If the rover mode is `Forward`, the rover evaluate two possibilities.
 If rover.nav_angles is greater than 50 (if there is navigable terrain), the rover goes forward.
 If there is not navigable terrain, the rover breaks and goes to `Stop`mode.
 ![alt text][forward]